-GCIT covered services include:
+Covered services for GCIT include:

 - Cellular immunotherapies.

 - Genetically modified oncolytic viral therapy.

 - Other types of cells and tissues from and for use by the same person (autologous) and cells and tissues from one person for use by another person (allogenic) for certain therapeutic conditions.

-- Human gene-based therapy that seeks to change the usual function of a gene or alter the biologic properties of living cells for therapeutic use.
+- Human gene therapy that seeks to change the function of a gene or alter the biologic properties of living cells for therapeutic use.
 Examples include therapies using:

-- Luxturna® (Voretigene neparvovec)
+- Luxturna[®] (Voretigene neparvovec)

-- Zolgensma® (Onasemnogene abeparvovec-xioi)
+- Zolgensma[®] (Onasemnogene abeparvovec-xioi)

-- Spinraza® (Nusinersen)
+- Spinraza[®] (Nusinersen)

 - Products derived from gene editing technologies, including CRISPR-Cas9.

 - Oligonucleotide-based therapies.
 Examples include:

 - Antisense.
 An example is Spinraza.

 - siRNA.

 - mRNA.

 - microRNA therapies.

-Facilities/provider for gene-based, cellular and other innovative therapies
+Facilities/providers for gene-based, cellular and other innovative therapies

-We designate facilities to provide GCIT services or procedures.
+We designate facilities/providers to provide GCIT services or procedures.
 GCIT physicians, hospitals and other providers are GCIT-designated facilities/providers for Aetna and CVS Health.

 You must get GCIT covered services from the GCIT-designated facility/provider.
-If there are no GCIT-designated facilities/providers assigned in your network, it's important that you contact us so we can help you determine if there are other facilities that may meet your needs.
+If there are no GCITdesignated facilities/providers assigned in your local network, we will arrange for and coordinate your care at a GCIT-designated facility/provider.
 If you do not get your GCIT services at the facility/provider we designate, they will not be covered services.